History of Denzel Washington in Timeline

 In 2007, Denzel Washington received the Stanley Kubrick Britannia Award.

-2009: Starred in 'The Taking of Pelham 123'
+2009: Starring in 'The Taking of Pelham 123'

 Loading Video...

-June 13, 2010: Won Tony Award for Best Actor in a Play for 'Fences'
+June 13, 2010: Won Tony Award for Best Actor in a Play

-On June 13, 2010, Denzel Washington won the Tony Award for Best Actor in a Play for his performance in the Broadway revival of August Wilson's 'Fences'.
+On June 13, 2010, Denzel Washington won the Tony Award for Best Actor in a Play for his performance in the revival of August Wilson's 'Fences'.

 On May 16, 2011, Denzel Washington received an honorary Doctor of Arts degree from the University of Pennsylvania.

-2012: Starred in 'Flight'
+2012: Starring in 'Flight' and 'Safe House'

 Loading Video...

-2013: Starred in '2 Guns'
+2013: Starring in '2 Guns'

-In 2013, Denzel Washington starred in '2 Guns,' alongside Mark Wahlberg.
+In 2013, Denzel Washington starred in '2 Guns' alongside Mark Wahlberg.

 Loading Video...

-May 18, 2015: Principal photography began for The Magnificent Seven
+May 18, 2015: Principal Photography began for The Magnificent Seven

 On May 18, 2015, principal photography began for 'The Magnificent Seven' in north Baton Rouge, Louisiana.